Impulse Tracker: Functionality

 Impulse Tracker supports hardware MIDI channels on the Gravis Ultrasound, InterWave and Sound Blaster 32 card families (provided enough RAM is available).

 IT file format

 The .IT file format is the format native to Impulse Tracker.
 It is similar to older formats such as .MOD, but features new additions such as new note actions which allow the user to customize subsequent actions on receiving commands from the same channel as the one playing.

-Some player software supports the .ITZ format, which is a renamed zip file that contains a .IT file.
+There is also the .ITZ format, which is a renamed zip file that contains a .IT file.